cdisc-org/DataExchange-DatasetJson-API/README.md

 The main purpose of *DataExchange-DatasetJson-API* is to create a draft API specification for Dataset-JSON and proof-of-concept implementations to demonstrate and test the API specification.

+To review the HTML specification document, clone this repository so that the swagger-ui folder is available as this content is needed to properly render the HTML document.

 ## Contribution

 Contribution is very welcome.
 When you contribute to this repository you are doing so under the below licenses.